Contributed by Staff of Timberline Knolls

 Internet Addiction and Eating Disorders:

-- Being on the computer can result in unhealthy eating such as restricting or binging
+- Being on the computer can result in unhealthy eating such as restricting or bingeing

-- Over stimulation resulting in sleep disturbance can result in night binging
+- Over stimulation resulting in sleep disturbance can result in night bingeing

 - Neglect in hygiene which can increase self-loathing

 - Compulsive spending like restricting can be linked to the pressure of physical beauty, looking good no matter what the price